audeering/audfactory/docs/usage.rst

 .. literalinclude:: examples/output/versions.txt

-Can get a dictionary containing the `transitive dependencies`_ of an artifact:
+You can get a dictionary containing the `transitive dependencies`_ of an artifact:

 .. literalinclude:: examples/get-deps.py